saracreates/mg_configs/README.md

 	As for my example this takes quite long, I have written a [HTCondor](https://batchdocs.web.cern.ch/local/quick.html) submit file in `condor_submit`.

+	- To write the `ddsim.sub` file, run `python3 write_ddsim.py` (and adjust `write_ddsim.py` to your needs)
+	- Adjust `submit_ddsim.sh` (input file, detector version etc)
+	- start the job with `condor_submit ddsim.sub`

 3. Run reconstruction

 	Then, we need to run the CLD reconstruction.
-Find a documentation about it [here](https://fcc-ee-detector-full-sim.docs.cern.ch/CLD/).
+Find the documentation about it [here](https://fcc-ee-detector-full-sim.docs.cern.ch/CLD/).
 We can run it with:

 	```
 	k4run CLDReconstruction.py --inputFiles /afs/cern.ch/work/s/saaumill/public/tmp_fullsim_output/ddsim_higgsgamma.root --outputBasename reco_higgsgamma -n 75000 --enableLCFIJet